On the Capacity of the 2-User Interference Channel with Transmitter Cooperation and Secrecy Constraints: SLDIC: Achievable Schemes

 where $C_{T_1} \triangleq \min\lcb \mylceil \frac{C_{\text{rem}}}{2}\myrceil,2m-n\rcb$, $C_{\text{rem}} \triangleq (C' - C_{T_3})^+$, $C_{T_3}\triangleq \min\lcb 2m-n,C''\rcb$, $C' \triangleq C - (4n-6m)$, $C'' \triangleq \mylceil \frac{C'}{3}\myrceil$, $C_{T_2} \triangleq \min\lcb 2m-n, (C_{\text{rem}} - C_{T_1})^{+}\rcb$ and $r_d \triangleq \min\lcb 2m-n-C_{T_3}, 2m-n-C_{T_2}\rcb$. \end{enumerate} The details of the encoding scheme and some illustrative examples can be found in Appendix~\ref{sec:appen-ach-high-sldic}.

-\textit{Remark:} One can note that the achievable schemes for the moderate (Sec.~\ref{sec:SLDIC-ach-weak-mod}) and high interference regime (Sec.~\ref{sec:SLDIC-ach-highint}) use a combination of interference cancelation and transmission of a jamming signal (random bits transmission).
+\textit{Remarks:} \begin{enumerate} \item When $C=0$ and $1.5 < \alpha < 2$, the proposed scheme is capacity achieving.
+The outer bound in Theorem~\ref{th:theoremSLDIC-outer3} helps to establish this. \item One can note that the achievable schemes for the moderate (Sec.~\ref{sec:SLDIC-ach-weak-mod}) and high interference regime (Sec.~\ref{sec:SLDIC-ach-highint}) use a combination of interference cancelation and transmission of a jamming signal (random bits transmission).
 When precoding is done using the other user's signal, it cancels the interference and also ensures secrecy.
 In the technique based on random bits transmission, the transmitter self-jams its own receiver, so that the receiver cannot decode the other user's data.
 But, in this process, transmitter causes interference to the other receiver, thereby adversely impairing the achievable rate of secure communication.
 Thus, self jamming in that form only helps if the benefit to the secrecy rate due to the interference caused at the own receiver outweighs the negative impact of the interference caused at the other receiver.
-However, when the jamming signal can be canceled at an unintended receiver by transmission of the same random bits by the other transmitter, its adverse impact is completely alleviated, leading to larger achievable rates.
+However, when the jamming signal can be canceled at an unintended receiver by transmission of the same random bits by the other transmitter, its adverse impact is completely alleviated, leading to larger achievable rates. \end{enumerate}